-The wheels officially fell off the bus sometime around Thanksgiving.
-After the year that was 2020, after all, we all deserved to #treatyourself, right?
-But after a couple weeks of eating out and disrupted routines, I started to feel the not-so-great effects in my skin, energy levels, digestion and most obvious to me, my waistline.
-It was time to take a gut check (pun intended) and give myself a much-needed reset prior to the new year.
+After a couple weeks of eating out and disrupted routines amidst the holidays (we all deserve a #treatyourself moment, right?), I started to feel the not-so-great effects in my skin, energy levels, digestion and most obvious to me, my waistline.
+It was time to take a gut check (pun intended) and give myself a much-needed reset.

 Enter: THE WELL Cleanse, a 15-day program designed to restore gut health, boost energy, clear skin and make losing weight manageable.
-You can read more about it here, but essentially, the program involves eating whole foods, taking gut health supplements and protein powder and eliminating some potentially inflammatory foods (such as dairy, grains, alcohol and sugar).
-So when I had a stretch of 15 days prior to the winter holidays without a ton of plans, I committed to Cleanse.
+Essentially, the program involves eating whole foods, taking gut health supplements and protein powder and eliminating some potentially inflammatory foods (such as dairy, grains, alcohol and sugar).
+So when I had a stretch of 15 days without a ton of plans, I committed to Cleanse.
 Here’s how it went.

 Days 1 — 3

 As THE WELL Cleanse is not about deprivation, I started out looking at these 15 days as a time to create new healthy habits and reintroduce the old ones that had fallen off.
 I also planned on incorporating mini self-care sessions every day as a thank you for the good I’m doing for my body, mind and spirit.
-These included morning dry brushing, followed by THE WELL Reset Body Oil, an at-home mani/pedi, Summer Fridays’ Jet Lag Mask and some very early bedtimes!
+These included morning dry brushing, followed by moisturizing with body oil (if you're in NYC, swing by THE WELL to pick up one from our self-care line), an at-home mani/pedi, Summer Fridays’ Jet Lag Mask and some very early bedtimes!

 My mood at first?
 I’ll be honest: I felt a bit hesitant and regretful, as well as achy, exhausted, foggy and bloated.
 But I reminded myself that I’d committed to this — and was excited to see how I felt on the other side — so I forged ahead.